ThomasNguyen1114/Netflix-Data-Anaylis-Project/Netflix Title Project/netflix_eda_blog.md

 I used the `netflix_titles.csv` dataset available on Kaggle.
 It contains information about movies and TV shows on Netflix, including title, type, director, country, release year, and maturity rating.

 Many rows had multiple countries listed (e.g., "United States, Canada").
-To accurately count movie production by country, I split them.
+To accurately count title production by country, I split them.

 ### 🌍 Which Countries Make the Most Netflix Movies?